-\paragraph{Models overindex on surface features.} Across all models, Spearman's $\rho$ is higher for the four ``confounder'' categories than any of the fine-grained similarity categories.
+\paragraph{Models overindex on surface features.} In the vast majority of cases, Spearman's $\rho$ is higher for the four ``confounder'' categories than any of the other similarity categories.
 Notably, the author category (which is computed solely from exact match of author IDs) has the highest score more frequently than any other category.
 This indicates that embeddings are much more sensitive to author-specific stylistic factors than to the fine-grained semantic factors captured in the remaining categories.

 Some sensitivity to author and fandom is expected---some authors will focus on different types of stories, and some conventions or styles will be more common in one fandom than another.
 The overall (fandom-specific) category takes this into account by considering similarity based on both fandom-specific and non-fandom tags.
 However, 77\% of the models in Table \ref{tab:overall-embedding} score higher in the fandom-specific, fandom, or author category than in the overall (fandom-specific).
 This indicates that they are not only capturing the fingerprints of certain authors and fandoms, but that they are furthermore failing to capture other narrative elements.
 In contrast, Table~\ref{tab:gold-confounder-correlation} shows how the gold scores correlate with fandom and author-based categories.
 Many of the gold scores are positively correlated with the overall (fandom-specific) category, reflecting the fact that this category incorporates all other narrative features into its ranking.
 However, the majority are not as strongly correlated with the fandom-specific, fandom, and author scores, indicating that the information they capture extends beyond these categories.